egollhofer/MT_COVID19/README.md

 # LT4CPR

 This repository was created as part of a class project for LING575 (Language Technology for Crisis Response) at the University of Washington.
-This project evaluates the efficacy of commercially available machine translation tools on COVIT-19 related content.
+This project evaluates the efficacy of commercially available machine translation tools on COVIT-19 related content obtained from https://tico-19.github.io/.
 For details of the findings, please reference the final report in this directory.

 # The following readme was submitted to ensure graders were able to replicate my results.